 Given that the main reasoning tasks associated with equilibrium logic and nested logic programs have the same complexity as the corresponding problems for disjunctive logic programs entails that the former can be efficiently reduced to the latter.
-A polynomial translation from nested logic programs to disjunctive ones has been realised by Pearce et al. (2002), based on a labelling technique and exploiting a translation from generalised disjunctive logic programs to disjunctive programs due to Janhunen (2001).8 Although already Lifschitz et al. (1999) provide a translation from nested programs to disjunctive ones, their translation is exponential in the worst case.
-Furthermore, the translation by Pearce et al. (2002) satisfies strong faithfulness, expressing that, for every program Π_1 and Π_2 , there is a one-to-one correspondence between the answer sets of $\Pi_1 \cup \Pi_2$ and sets of form $I \cap var(\Pi_1 \cup \Pi_2)$, where I is an answer set of $\rho(\Pi_1) \cup \Pi_2$, with $\rho(\Pi_1)$ being translation of Π_1 .
+A polynomial translation from nested logic programs to disjunctive ones has been realised by Pearce et al. (2002), based on a labelling technique and exploiting a translation from generalised disjunctive logic programs to disjunctive programs due to Janhunen (2001).12 Although already Lifschitz et al. (1999) provide a translation from nested programs to disjunctive ones, their translation is exponential in the worst case.
+Furthermore, the translation by Pearce et al. (2002) satisfies strong faithfulness, expressing that, for every program Π_1 and Π_2 , there is a one-to-one correspondence between the answer sets of $\Pi_1 \cup \Pi_2$ and sets of form $I \cap var(\Pi_1 \cup \Pi_2)$, where I is an answer set of $\rho(\Pi_1) \cup \Pi_2$, with $\rho(\Pi_1)$ being the translation of Π_1 .
 Note that strong faithfulness is a refined version of strong equivalence, taking differing alphabets into account, as the translation ρ introduces new atoms.

 As for translating equilibrium logic to disjunctive logic programs, this was put forth by Cabalar et al. (2005), making use of a technique due to Osorio et al. (2005).
-In subsequent work, Cabalar and Ferraris (2006) show that each theory can also be rewritten into a strongly equivalent nested logic program, but with an exponential blow-up in general.
+In subsequent work, Cabalar and Ferraris (2007) show that each theory can also be rewritten into a strongly equivalent nested logic program (albeit with an exponential blow-up in general) and Cabalar et al. (2007) discuss the issue of obtaining a minimal such program, involving steps similar to the well-known Quine-McCluskey algorithm for minimising propositional formulas (Quine 1952; McCluskey 1956).